DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks

 \section{Experimental Results}

-We evaluated DICTION in terms of impact of on model performance, as well as of robustness against to three watermark removal techniques (overwriting, fine-tuning, and weights pruning) and to the watermark detection attacks proposed by \cite{TWang} and PIA.
-For all attacks we have considered the strongest possible threat models where the attacker has access to or has the knowledge of the training data and of the layer that have been watermarked.
+We evaluated DICTION in terms of its: impact on model performance (Fidelity); robustness against three watermark removal techniques (overwriting, fine-tuning, and weight pruning); and, resilience to watermark detection attacks (Security).
+For all attacks, we considered the most hard threat model, assuming that the attacker has access to, or knowledge of, the training data and the watermarked layer.